2Toad/fluent-state/README.md

 ## Further Reading

-Fluent State is a non-hierarchial state machine.
-For more information on its architecture and how it operates, please refer to the [State Machine](./state-machine.md) documentation.
+- Fluent State is a non-hierarchial state machine.
+For more information on its architecture and how it operates, please refer to the [State Machine](./docs/state-machine.md) documentation.
+- Fluent State has a flexible plugin architecture.
+See the [Plugins](./docs/plugins.md) documentation for more details.

 ## Contributing 🤝

 So you want to contribute to the Fluent State project?
 Fantastic!
-Please read the [Contribute](./contribute.md) doc to get started.
+Please read the [Contribute](./docs/contribute.md) doc to get started.